safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 touch main.tf
 ```

-Now, let's instruct Terraform to install and use NewRelic Provider by setting the `terraform` and `required_providers` block in `main.tf`
+Now, let's instruct Terraform to install and use the NewRelic provider by setting the `terraform` and `required_providers` block in `main.tf`

 ```hcl
 terraform {